Rising wages squeeze Bangladesh garment makers as factories await upgrades

 The Rana Plaza collapse, on April 24, 2013, focused attention on working conditions in Bangladesh.
 U.S. and European retailers responded by forming groups to push for better safety standards and regular inspections.

 The U.S.-based Alliance for Bangladesh Worker Safety said its members had made more than $100 million in low-cost capital available to Bangladesh factories to help pay for safety improvements.
-Three factories have so far finalized paperwork for loans totaling about $1 million to $2 million, it said.
+Three factories have so far finalised paperwork for loans totalling about $1 million to $2 million, it said.

 “We do anticipate an increase in loan applications in the months to come,” Ellen Tauscher, independent chair of the alliance, said in an emailed statement.